pimpale/govinDOS/docs/abi.md

   ; check if argc is 0
   cmp rax, 0
   jne .validargs

+  ; the following runs if error
   mov rax, INVALID_ARGS
   jmp .end

   .validargs:
+  ; everything under here will run if no error

   ; Do printf stuff

   mov rax, NO_ERROR

   .end:
+  ; destroy stack frame
   pop rbp
   ret